Skip to main content

 • Round duration — The length of mining rounds (default: 10 minutes), which determines how frequently rewards are calculated and issued.

 • SV reward weights — Each SV has a configurable reward weight that determines their share of SV reward distributions.
-Changes require a governance vote and should also be reflected in the GSF configs repository.
+Changes require a governance vote and should also be reflected in the CF configs repository.

 The median-based approach for the CC-USD rate means that every SV operator publishes their preferred value, and the system automatically selects the median.
 This produces predictable, aggregate-preference pricing that represents roughly two-thirds of SV operators’ positions.
 Traffic parameters require periodic recalibration.
 Actual traffic costs change depending on factors like the number of SVs in the DSO and the Canton protocol version, so SVs are expected to measure current costs and adjust parameters through governance votes accordingly.